Links may lead to content or sites outside of this page.

 - I am uninterested in hearing about anyone’s opinions or quotas for perceived skin color in my comics.
 Classifying people by skin color is demeaning and wildly arbitrary, depending on one’s culture.
 I will not be a party to such obsolete and useless ideologies.

-- I am uninterested in people (especially American “Liberals” and neo-Conservatives) projecting their political insecurities or biases about culture, sexuality and philosphy on my characters or my team.
-If you don’t like what we create write about, read something else, or make your own thing.
+- I am uninterested in people (especially American “Liberals” and neo-Conservatives) projecting their political insecurities or biases about culture, sexuality and philosophy on my characters or my team.
+If you don’t like what we create, read something else, or make your own thing.
 I can’t speak for anyone else, but I am happy with my beliefs and my art.
 I don’t care to be preached at by people who I feel are bigots or, suffer from inferiority complexes that feed into the agenda of bigots.
 Your cult of hate is offensive to me.

 - I am writing history inspired fiction from the most objective place possible, as filtered through my lenses of experience.
 I will not censor, simplify, sanitize or idealize it for the sake of not offending people.
 Historical literacy being eroded for the sake of not hurting people’s delicate sensibilities is the most certain way to ensure the establishment oppressive regimes, encourage dullards and, repeat history’s horrifying atrocities.
+This does not necessarily mean that I endorse or approve of the symbols, actions or ideologies that the characters I create practice.
 The work we make here is intellectually challenging, enraging and full of nuance by design.
 If you aren’t going to take the time to absorb it and ask sincere questions about it, then I don’t have the time to entertain your offense, outrage or mob mentality.

 “Vas is short for my birth name.
 As for Ram, I made a post on The Webcomic List and he just turned up.
 I knew that he would be the best artist for the project without even seeing his art, when I decided to reboot Rasputin Catamite, based upon how deeply he researched the project.
 Ram’s one of the rare people who gets what I am about.
 Ram has a strong grasp of my process, aesthetic and vision, thus, he’s able to execute my ideas with minimal direction.
 I have an incredible amount of admiration for Ram as an artist and a person.
 I am also madly in love with his illustrations.
 And no, I am not Russian.
 I was born and raised in Puerto Rico.”